-Over the past decade I have noticed a rampant increase in the number of people who are wearing their orders, decorations and medals incorrectly.
-The cadre of people who flagrantly violate the official rules on how you are supposed to wear your medals ranges from the average veteran right up to former Governors General.
+Over the past decade we have noticed a rampant increase in the number of people who are wearing their orders, decorations and medals incorrectly.
+The cadre of people who flagrantly violate the official rules on how you are supposed to wear your medals ranges from the average veteran right up to current and former Governors General.
 Indeed, there is much evidence to suggest that the higher the rank of the individual the more likely they are to just wear whatever they want, however they want.
-I like to think of this as “Instant Dictator Syndrome” or self-aggrandizement at its most obvious.
+We like to think of this as “Instant Dictator Syndrome” or self-aggrandizement at its most obvious.

 Why do people wear their medals incorrectly?
 Often it is because they simply do not know any better.
 If you are one of these people you should consult WEARING ORDERS, DECORATIONS AND MEDALS which is available from the Chancellery of Honours at Rideau Hall.
 This guide will help you figure out how you are supposed to wear your officially granted orders, decorations and medals.